Last Updated on January 28, 2023 by Lori Geurin

 Consider choosing a few days a week to practice the IF diet or try alternating every other day.

 You can choose any eight hours for your window, but many people prefer to eat their first meal around 10 or 11 am and their last meal of the day eight hours later.
-This gives them time to enjoy a late breakfast or early lunch and then a nice dinner.
+This gives them time to enjoy a late breakfast or early lunch and a nice dinner.

 It’s up to you when you want to start and end your fast.
 Just make sure that you’re clean fasting to optimize your results.